FriendsOfTYPO3/extension_builder/Documentation/Configuration/Index.rst

    setDefaultValuesForClassProperties: true

 setDefaultValuesForClassProperties: true
-  By default the Class Builder will assign all generated class properties the default value of its corresponding property type. (e.g. 0 for integers etc.) Set this to false if you have a use case where you don't want this behaviour, for example when you have a property of type "string" and want to distinguish if it is not (yet) set (NULL) or an empty string ('').
+  By default the ClassBuilder will assign all generated class properties the default value of its corresponding property type. (e.g. 0 for integers etc.) Set this to false if you have a use case where you don't want this behaviour, for example when you have a property of type "string" and want to distinguish if it is not (yet) set (NULL) or an empty string ('').